Stuart-Mouse/jai-gon/notes.md

             identifier could gain special usage in other cases if disambiguated from string? this is actually not working out really, no real point to keeping the token type after lexing

+        may give this another try at some point so that we can enforce things like not assigning strings to numbers could also be a lsight speed improvement, since we can just parse numbers when we lex them, and convert to proper type later with Convert.jai could also help in preserving the type of quotation marks used around a string

 add better logging functions a la tbd module report_parse_error